ozcannrabia/ozcannrabia/README.md

 * Designed a mobile interface for Far Eastern cuisine, named after the Korean word for "satisfaction" (Manjog).
 * Applied **HCI theories** (Shneiderman, Norman, Suchman) to create a user-centric design with a seamless ordering flow.
 * Developed a comprehensive **UI Kit in Figma** through user research and contextual analysis to ensure a consistent and reusable interface.

+#### 🚀 Neon CV AI Scanner — AI-Powered Career Analysis App
+* Developed a mobile application that provides real-time CV analysis and career coaching using Google Gemini 2.5 Flash API.
+* Integrated multimodal AI to deliver objective scoring and actionable professional feedback based on 2026 HR standards.
+* Crafted a futuristic "Glassmorphism" interface inspired by Apple’s design language and new media art aesthetics to transform data into a visual experience.
 ---

 ### 🧠 Skills & Expertise